LayneH/self-adaptive-training/README.md

 # Self-Adaptive Training
 This is the PyTorch implementation of the paper [Self-Adaptive Training: beyond Empirical Risk Minimization](https://arxiv.org/abs/2002.10319).

+- News: Our work has been accepted at NeurIPS 2020.
+Please check the the link above for updated paper.

 ## Requirements

 - Python >= 3.6